StrikingLoo/strikingloo.github.io/wiki/money-and-banking.md

 Dealers of securities and assets work like this as well.
 They have capital, allocated between securities and just cash reserves, and this allocation fluctuates with demand, but doesn't necessarily change prices.
 They could merely profit from the spread.
 An example of an illiquid market where you depend on a broker instead of a dealer is real estate, where you may want to buy a house that is simply not in the market.

-As a model of two-way dealers (we will use Trainer's 1987 model), we see three factors: in the x-axis, inventory, liquidity constraints: there is a maximum long position (when you burn all your capital, or your maximum theoretical leverage) and a maximum short (when you sell all of your inventory of a security + short it to the max).
+As a model of two-way dealers (we will use Trainer's model from 1987), we see three factors: in the x-axis, inventory, liquidity constraints: there is a maximum long position (when you burn all your capital, or your maximum theoretical leverage) and a maximum short (when you sell all of your inventory of a security + short it to the max).
 On the y-axis, prices fluctuate between two constraints: value bid and value ask.
 The value bid is the lowest price an asset can reach, as anything below that will be scooped up instantly for arbitrage (ask Warren Buffet).
 The value ask is the point where an asset is so priced that it becomes obvious it deserves a short.
 Finally, a dealer will sell their inventory on a bid-ask spread.
 This spread will be wider or narrower given how volatile the market is, and how much assymetry of information the dealer perceives (arguably these are also correlated?
 Seem like variance and bias to me).

 > In a way, dealers are buying funding liquidity and selling market liquidity.